 KUBE_PING

-In Kubernetes, the nodes (pods) get a new local IP address each time they are created, and JGROUPSPING table is not going to be too useful.
-Since Kubernetes is in charge of launching nodes, it knows the IP addresses of all pods it started, and is therefore the best place to ask for cluster discovery.
-JGroups does discovery by asking Kubernetes for a list of IP addresses of all cluster nodes by label or in combination of namespace and label.
-For the Kubernetes setup, JGROUPS offers KUBE_PING extension, which is hosted on jgroups-extras.
+In Kubernetes, the nodes (pods) get a new local IP address each time they are created, and the JGROUPSPING table is not going to be very useful.
+Since Kubernetes is in charge of launching nodes, it knows the IP addresses of all pods it started and is therefore the best place to ask for cluster discovery.
+JGroups does discovery by asking Kubernetes for a list of IP addresses of all cluster nodes by label or by a combination of namespace and label.
+For the Kubernetes setup, JGroups offers the KUBE_PING extension, which is hosted on jgroups-extras.

 https://github.com/jgroups-extras/jgroups-kubernetes

 When a network error occurs, a cluster may be split into partitions.
-There is a special JGroups service called MERGE which let’s these partitions communicate with each other and reform into a single cluster.
+There is a special JGroups service called MERGE that lets these partitions communicate with each other and reform into a single cluster.

-There is a TCP parameter “write_data_on_find” which is recommended to set to “true” to resolve the issue where subclusters could fail to merge after a network partition.
+There is a TCP parameter, write_data_on_find, which is recommended to be set to true to resolve the issue where subclusters could fail to merge after a network partition.

-I found that many sample jgroups-tcp.xml files include `match-interface:eth.*` as a value for bind-addr.
-It means extracting the IP address from thelocal network settings automatically.
-The “eth.*” means local network card.
+I found that many sample jgroups-tcp.xml files include match-interface:eth.* as a value for bind-addr.
+It means extracting the IP address from the local network settings automatically.
+The eth.* means the local network card.

-However, I also found that Jgroups 4.0.16 doesn’t support match-interface as a value of bind_addr, but the next version, 4.1, does support it.
-The class JGroupsBroadcastMethod has a method validateTcpConnection() which assumes that the value is just an IP address.
+However, I also found that JGroups 4.0.16 doesn’t support match-interface as a value of bind_addr, but the next version, 4.1, does support it.
+The class JGroupsBroadcastMethod has a method validateTcpConnection() that assumes the value is just an IP address.

 Version 4.0.x: https://github.com/belaban/JGroups/blob/4.0.x/src/org/jgroups/util/Util.java